de4liu/bigdata/docs/trendsMarket.md

 We use the following evaluation methods:

-* (10%) **Completing your deliverables** (project video, flier, git repository, evaluation of other teams & your teammates)
+* (10%) **Completing your deliverables** (project flier, git repository, evaluation of other teams & your teammates)
 * (40%) **Peer evaluation**.
-Each student will evaluate at least two other team’s projects based on the team’s project video, flier, git repository, and booth visit.
+Each student will evaluate at least two other team’s projects based on the team’s project flier, git repository, and booth visit.
 * (25%) **Instructor evaluation**.
-The instructor will evaluate each project based on the team’s team’s project video, flier, and git repository.
+The instructor will evaluate each project based on the team’s team’s project flier, and git repository.
 * (25%) **External evaluation**.
 External evaluators’ evaluation of the project.
 * (5% bonus) **Best in show**: Each team will submit a consensus list of their picks for the top 3 projects of the entire session.